 Interesting Facts about Headaches and Migraines

-- Triggers vary widely, which is why it affects so many people.
+3. Triggers vary widely, which is why it affects so many people.

-- Auras are a warning sign, but not everyone will experience them.
+4. Auras are a warning sign, but not everyone will experience them.

-- Migraines can cause temporary blindness.
+5. Some migraines can cause temporary blindness.

-- Whilst this is very uncommon, a minority of migraine sufferers experience hemiplegic migraines which results in varying loss of lower limb function for up to 24 hours.
+6. Hemiplegic migraines cause loss of lower limb function?! — Whilst this is uncommon, a minority of migraine sufferers experience hemiplegic migraines which results in varying loss of lower limb function for up to 24 hours.
 As you can imagine, this can be very terrifying.

-- Thought to be hereditary — 80-90% of sufferers tend to have at least one close family relative who also suffers.
+8. Headaches and Migraines are thought to be hereditary — 80-90% of sufferers tend to have at least one close family relative who also suffers.

-- Linked to anxiety and depression — both mental health conditions are more common in those who suffer from migraines; it is not yet known how exactly they are related.
+10. Linked to anxiety and depression — both mental health conditions are more common in those who suffer from migraines; it is not yet known how exactly they are related.

-- It is the 6th most disabling illness worldwide!
+11. It is the 6th most disabling illness worldwide!

-- Historically, migraines have been treated purely by medication, but we now know frequent use of medication increases the occurrence of headaches and migraines.
+12. Historically, migraines have been treated purely by medication, but we now know frequent use of medication increases the occurrence of headaches and migraines.

 The above facts are just a brief overview of the concepts surrounding migraines.
 If anything, it should convey the complexity and variety of migraine as a condition, and why it can be so challenging to find a successful treatment plan.